Jocatins/next-js-dashboard/notes.md

 Tip: If you're working with forms that have many fields, you may want to consider using the entries() method with JavaScript's Object.fromEntries().
 For example:

 const rawFormData = Object.fromEntries(formData.entries())

+Npm Lint

+Add next lint as a script in your package.json file:
+"lint": "next lint"

+Then run npm run lint in your terminal:

+#### Improving form accessibility

+- `Semantic HTML`: Using semantic elements (<input>, <option>, etc) instead of <div>.
+This allows assistive technologies (AT) to focus on the input elements and provide appropriate contextual information to the user, making the form easier to navigate and understand.
+- `Labelling:` Including <label> and the htmlFor attribute ensures that each form field has a descriptive text label.
+This improves AT support by providing context and also enhances usability by allowing users to click on the label to focus on the corresponding input field.
+- `Focus Outline:` The fields are properly styled to show an outline when they are in focus.
+This is critical for accessibility as it visually indicates the active element on the page, helping both keyboard and screen reader users to understand where they are on the form.
+You can verify this by pressing tab.

+### Setting up NextAuth.js and Authentication vs. Authorization

+`Authentication` checks who you are, and `Authorization` determines what you can do or access in the application.

+npm install next-auth@beta

+- Generate a secret key for your application.

+openssl rand -base64 32

+Open git bash and run the command

+`Password hashing`

+Hashing converts a password into a fixed-length string of characters, which appears random, providing a layer of security even if the user's data is exposed.